KUMARANKIT3012/CODINGBOT/README.md

 3. **Portfolio Website**:
    - A personal website built with **HTML**, **CSS**, and **JavaScript**, showcasing my learning progress, projects, and skills.

-## Learning Resources
-Here are some resources I’ve used to guide my learning:

-- **Books**:
-  - "Introduction to Algorithms" by Cormen, Leiserson, Rivest, and Stein (CLRS) – for mastering DSA concepts.
-  - "Python Crash Course" – for learning Python and applying it to projects.

-- **Online Platforms**:
-  - **LeetCode**, **HackerRank** – for solving coding challenges and improving problem-solving skills.
-  - **Codecademy**, **freeCodeCamp** – for web development tutorials and exercises.
-  - **YouTube Channels**: Traversy Media, The Net Ninja, etc.

 ## Contributing
 Contributions are always welcome!
 If you'd like to contribute: